JamesKirk11/astro_kirk/BOWIE-ALIGN.md

 <center>
 <figure>
 <img src="assets/images/sample_obliquities_augmented_sample.pdf" width="60%" height="60%">
-<figcaption>The obliquities and equilibrium temperatures of our sample.
+<figcaption>_Figure 2: The obliquities and equilibrium temperatures of our sample.
 The aligned targets are shown in orange and misaligned targets are in blue.
 Open circles correspond to targets in JWST programme GO 3838, crosses to targets from other JWST programmes.
-Figure from [Kirk et al., 2024](https://ui.adsabs.harvard.edu/abs/2024RASTI...3..691K/abstract)</figcaption>
+Figure from Kirk et al., 2024._</figcaption>
 </figure>
 </center>

 <center>
 <figure>
 <img src="assets/images/sample_kraft_break_augmented_sample.pdf" width="60%" height="60%">
-<figcaption>the effective temperatures and metallicities of the host stars, plotted with respect to the metallicity-dependent Kraft break which is taken from Spalding \& Winn (2022).
-Figure from [Kirk et al., 2024](https://ui.adsabs.harvard.edu/abs/2024RASTI...3..691K/abstract)</figcaption>
+<figcaption>_Figure 3: The effective temperatures and metallicities of the host stars, plotted with respect to the metallicity-dependent Kraft break which is taken from Spalding \& Winn (2022).
+Figure from Kirk et al., 2024._</figcaption>
 </figure>
 </center>